MartinvonBerg/wp_post_map_view_simple/readme.txt

 * PHP 8 compatibility check with phpcs.
 OK.
 No change necessary.
 * replace 'jQuery' with $
 * run js on page only if div 'map10_img' is on page

+= 0.8.0 =
+*   30.03.2021
+* added a table to show all posts under the map.
+It is not configurable.
+Used bootstrap-table for that.
+* Full functionality is not given with theme Photo perfect pro.
+* handle for leaflet fixed to load it only once.
+* loaded all files locally. pass variable "g_wp_postmap_path" by localize_scripts to javascript

 == Upgrade Notice ==